Healthcare in South Africa: History

-Kwa Mai Mai in Johannesburg, a market dedicated to traditional medicine.

 The first hospital in South Africa, a temporary tent to care for sick sailors of the Dutch East India Company (the Company) afflicted by diseases such as typhoid and scurvy, was started at the Cape of Good Hope in 1652.

 A permanent hospital was completed in 1656.
 Initially, convalescent soldiers provided to others whatever care they could, but around 1700 the first Binnenmoeder (Dutch for matron) and Siekenvader (male nurse/supervisor) were appointed in order to ensure cleanliness in the hospital, and to supervise bedside attendants.

 The Company subsequently employed Sworn Midwives from Holland, who practiced midwifery and also trained and examined local women who wished to become midwives.
 Some of the early trainees at the Cape were freed Malay and coloured slaves.

 From 1807, other hospitals were built in order to meet the increasing demand for healthcare.
 The first hospitals in the Eastern Cape were founded in Port Elizabeth, King Williamstown, Grahamstown and Queenstown.